Hi! Welcome to Filter Feeder, a newsletter about connecting deeper with your local nature and community.

 Who’s filtering?

-Every other Friday with a post about nature, zines, or the many in-betweens!
-That includes interviews with California-based artists or nature-leaders, low-stakes ways to get involved with community science or climate action groups, illustrated stories about striking and/or criminally underrated animals and plants, and so much more.
+(Roughly) every other week with a post about nature, community, or anything in-between.
+That includes interviews with artists or nature-leaders, low-stakes ways to get involved with community science or climate action groups, illustrated stories about striking and/or criminally underrated animals and plants, and so much more.
 All of this is entirely free.

 Want even more Filter Feeder?